datawire/arb/README.md

 Moment as fast as possible, and `send 10 http://$IP/foo/ip` will send 10 requests to the `foo` ratelimited endpoint.

-The demo configuration uses the three demo `arblogger` instances differently:
+The demo configuration uses the four demo `arblogger` instances differently:

-- It uses HTTPS to `arblogger1`, which is configured to always return 200 when ARB contacts it.
+- It uses HTTPS to `arblogger1`, which is configured to accept all requests, and will always return `200` when ARB contacts it.
 You will see output from this `arblogger`, but you shouldn't see ARB itself logging much about it.
+- It also uses HTTPS to `arblogger2`, which is configured to accept only ratelimited requests (status code 429), and will always return 200 when ARB contacts it.
+You will see output from this `arblogger`, but you shouldn't see ARB itself logging much about it.
-- It also uses HTTPS to `arblogger2`, which is configured to always return 404 when ARB contacts it.
-You will see output from this `arblogger`, but you should also see ARB logging `FAILED: https://arblogger2/404 got 404 on final retry`.
+- It also uses HTTP to `arblogger3`, which is configured to accept only ratelimited requests (status code 429), and will always return 404 when ARB contacts it.
+You will see output from this `arblogger`, but you should also see ARB logging `FAILED: http://arblogger3/404 got 404 on final retry` for requests sent to it.
-- Finally, it uses HTTP to `arblogger3`, which is configured to always return 503 when ARB contacts it.
-You will see output from this `arblogger`, but ARB will constantly be retrying requests to it, so you will see `FAILED: http://arblogger3/503 got 503 on final retry` messages from ARB (eventually), and you will also see ARB logging about `Mgr 2` dropping entries.
+- Finally, it uses HTTP to `arblogger3`, which is configured to accept only ratelimited requests (status code 429), and will always return 503 when ARB contacts it.
+You will see output from this `arblogger`, but ARB will constantly be retrying requests to it, so you won't see requests nearly as quickly as you will to the other three, and you'll see `FAILED: http://arblogger4/503 got 503 on final retry` messages from ARB (eventually).
+  You will also see ARB logging about `Mgr 3` dropping entries after awhile.

-(If you send requests more quickly than `arblogger1` and `arblogger2` can process them, you will eventually see messages about `Mgr 0` and `Mgr 1` dropping entries.
-Each upstream has an `Mgr` and a `Wrk` goroutine; the `Mgr` goroutine manages the queue for that upstream, and the `Wrk` goroutine actually makes the REST requests.)
+If you send requests more quickly than the `arblogger`s can process them, you will eventually see messages about `Mgr 0`, `Mgr 1`, and `Mgr 2` dropping entries.
+Each upstream has an `Mgr` goroutine and a `Wrk` goroutine: the `Mgr` goroutine manages the queue for that upstream, and the `Wrk` goroutine actually makes the REST requests.

 **Note**: Again, the demo `arb` deployment sets `ARB_INSECURE_TLS` to turn off TLS certificate validation.
 This is **not** good practice in production!